Nerunerunerune for Adults: Japanese candy tugs at our reporter’s nostalgia…and taste buds

 As the name ‘Nerunerunerune for Adults’ implies, Kracie, the company responsible for Nerunerunerune, are unmistakably targeting a more mature audience with this product.
 The company consulted with sommeliers and created a sophisticated red and white wine grape flavoured candy, using Concord grapes, Pinot Noir from New Zealand, Gewürztraminer grapes and Chardonnay.

 The regular Nerunerunerune packaging is bright and vibrant, but the adult version comes in a more muted purple and light green.
-Even so, the slogan down the side of the package, printed in a big, bold font, read: “adults can have fun too“, which helped ease Daiki’s secretly shameful heart.
+Even so, the slogan down the side of the package printed in a big, bold font; “adults can have fun too“, which helped ease Daiki’s secretly shameful heart.

 As Daiki opened the packaging, he was immediately sent rushing back to his childhood.
 The packets of powder, the plastic tray to mix the powder with water, the little plastic spoon — it was like he was a child again, ready to create his snack like he was conducting a chemistry experiment.